 The Nutrition & Care segment comprises the Care Chemicals division and the Nutrition & Health division.
 The segment produces ingredients and solutions for consumer applications in the areas of nutrition, home and personal care.
 Its customers include food and feed producers as well as the pharmaceutical, cosmetics, and the detergent and cleaner industries.

 The Agricultural Solutions segment consists of the division of the same name.
 As an integrated provider, its portfolio comprises fungicides, herbicides, insecticides and biological crop protection products, as well as seeds and seed treatment products.
 Furthermore, Agricultural Solutions offers farmers innovative solutions, including those based on digital technologies, combined with practical advice.

 Activities that are not allocated to any of the segments are recorded under Other.
-These include other businesses, which comprise commodity trading, engineering and other services, as well as rental income and leases.
-Discontinued operations and all remaining activities after divestitures not previously reported under Other have also been reported here since January 1, 2019.
+These include other businesses, which comprise commodity trading, engineering and other services, rental income and leases.
+Discontinued operations and certain activities remaining after divestitures are also reported here.